GOTWIC/RivenImageProcessor/Legacy/README.md

+# THIS TOOL IS NOW OUTDATED, AS IT HAS BEEN PORTED AND REPLACED BY THE WEB VERSION

 # Riven Image Processor
 A program that takes multiple riven screenshots, applies multiple hue transfers, and after some further editing, turns them into a collage.

 ### TODO:
- - Remove Use of ImageMagick
  - Support for any image size
  - Better Accessibility
- - Port to wfcalc.org???
+ - Port to wfcalc.org

 ### Prerequisites
 To use the program, you need to install some packages and programs.